 Going Local: Achieving a more appropriate and fit-for-purpose humanitarian ecosystem in the Pacific | Australian Red Cross

+Localisation of humanitarian action refers to the shift of resources and decision making to local and national responders in humanitarian action.
+Localisation was given momentum in the regional consultations Executive Summary leading up to the World Humanitarian Summit and with the adoption of the ‘Grand Bargain’ at the World Humanitarian Summit by a number of key donors and implementing agencies.
 Despite the momentum, localisation of humanitarian action has remained largely conceptual, rather than a coherent and operational framework for change.
 The specific changes required to localise humanitarian action— at what levels, and by whom — have not been articulated.
 This has caused some confusion and disillusionment about the localisation agenda among Pacific-based actors and there is strong desire to ensure localisation is not simply a fad, but rather a platform for concrete change.
 Australian Red Cross commissioned this research to improve understanding of the challenges and opportunities for localisation of humanitarian action in the Pacific region.